On eve of doctor's sentencing, gymnast Simone Biles says she was abused

 "They don't deny that four young women had complained in graphic detail about Larry's procedure," Denhollander said.
 "What they say is they didn't complain to the proper people."

-MSU has said it cannot comment on pending litigation, but that an attorney it hired to investigate reported that "the evidence will show that no MSU official believed that Nassar committed sexual abuse prior to newspaper reports in the summer of 2016."
+MSU has said that it cannot comment on pending litigation but that an attorney it hired to investigate reported that "the evidence will show that no MSU official believed that Nassar committed sexual abuse prior to newspaper reports in the summer of 2016."

 USA Gymnastics, meanwhile, has come under fire from some its biggest stars — Raisman and Maroney among them, who say that after they told a private investigator about their sessions with Nassar, the organization tried to keep them quiet.